broxus/ever_wallet_flutter_new/README.md

 We also have logs from nekoton, and level transformation matrix is in `packages/nekoton_repository/lib/src/nekoton_repository.dart`.

-Console colors defined in `packages/fancy_logger/lib/src/models/console_color.dart`.
+Console colors are defined in fancy_logger package.

 ---